Anthony Call

 Anthony Call (born August 31, 1940) is an American television actor.
-He is perhaps best known for playing Herb Callison in the American soap opera television series One Life to Live from 1979 to 1991.
+He is best known for playing Herb Callison in the American soap opera television series One Life to Live from 1979 to 1991.

 Life and career

 Call was born in Los Angeles, California, the son of Abner Biberman, an actor.
 He attended the University of Pennsylvania, where he studied to be a classical pianist.

-Call began his career in 1961, appearing in the crime drama television series Route 66.
+Call began his career in 1960, appearing in the crime drama television series Route 66.
 The next year, he made an appearance in the television programs Outlaws and The Dick Powell Theatre.

-Call guest-starred in television programs including Gunsmoke, Bonanza, The Dakotas, The Twilight Zone, The Alfred Hitchcock Hour, 77 Sunset Strip, The Fugitive, The Virginian, Star Trek and Combat!.
-In addition to his guest-starring appearances, he portrayed senator Colin Whitney in The Edge of Night from 1970 to 1971, Dr. Joe Werner on Guiding Light in 1973, and Herb Callison on One Life to Live from 1979 to 1991.
+Call guest-starred in numerous television programs including Gunsmoke, Bonanza, The Dakotas, The Twilight Zone, The Alfred Hitchcock Hour, 77 Sunset Strip, The Fugitive, The Virginian, Star Trek and Combat!.
+In addition to his guest-starring appearances, he portrayed senator Colin Whitney in The Edge of Night from 1970 to 1971, Dr. Joe Werner on Guiding Light from 1972 to 1976, and Herb Callison on One Life to Live from 1979 to 1991.